 - how to determine the characteristics of the parabola, such as its shape, its x-intercepts and y-intercepts, if it opens up or down, its highest/lowest point (vertex), and its axis of symmetry

-- how to determine the graphs domain and range
+- how to determine the domain and range of the graph

 Click here to access the guide comparing the Standard and Vertex Forms of Quadratic Functions.